Trams in Adelaide

 The Adelaide tramways network served much of the inner suburbs and several outer suburbs of Adelaide, Australia, from 1878 until soon after World War II, when it started to decline.
-The sole Glenelg light rail line, which was the only route to survive the closures, did however remain in operation.
-After falling into a state of disrepair and neglect, in the 2000s the line underwent major civil engineering upgrades and, progressively, 5.5 km of route extensions; and received a new tram fleet.
+The sole Glenelg tram line, which was the only route to survive the closures, did however remain in operation.
+After falling into a deteriorated state, in the 2000s the line underwent major civil engineering upgrades and, progressively, 5.5 km of route extensions.
+It also received a new tram fleet.

-The article you are reading is an overview article about tramways in South Australia's capital city.